 Alcohol and Weight Loss

 Abstaining from excessive alcohol consumption during a weight loss journey is essential.
 In other words: know your limits, balance your alcohol with weight loss.
 Consuming alcohol in excessive amounts has many negative long-term as well as short-term health effects.
-However, one can definitely still see progress toward fitness goals by consuming moderate amounts of alcohol and following the 6 tips I described above.
-Choose spirits over beer and liqueur, use fresh/low calorie ingredients, avoid eating anytime within the hour or during the time you’re drinking alcohol, eat lean protein along with plenty of nutrient dense vegetables the day before and the day after consumption, track all of your calories including alcohol, and finally if you’re going to drink, red wine is a good choice.
+However, one can definitely still see progress toward fitness goals by consuming moderate amounts of alcohol and following the six tips I described above.
+Choose spirits over beer and liqueur; use fresh/low calorie ingredients; avoid eating anytime within the hour or during the time you’re drinking alcohol; eat lean protein along with plenty of nutrient dense vegetables the day before and the day after consumption; track all of your calories including alcohol; and finally, if you’re going to drink, red wine is a good choice.
 Most people get into fitness to enjoy their lives even more than they already do, so here’s to a sustainable and happy life!
 To your health!

 Read more from our “Body Toning Series”:

 - 7 Best Arm Workouts for Women (At Home Alternatives Included)

 - 10 Minute Full Body Workout for Women